Jump to ...

 Eight Common Myths About Abusers and Why They Still Matter

 Presented by David Adams

 How do offenders of intimate partner abuse avoid detection and accountability?
-Dr. Adams will discuss eight common myths of abusers that contribute to this as well as misunderstandings about victims.
-He will discuss underlying traits of abusers.
-This will include their psychological characteristics, manipulation strategies and excuses, and their common deficits as parents and how these impact children.
+Dr. Adams will discuss eight common myths of abusers.
+He will discuss underlying traits of abusers, including their psychological characteristics, manipulation strategies and excuses, and their common deficits as parents and how these impact children.
 He will discuss how the system’s heightened IQ about offenders creates better outcomes for offenders, victims and children.

 Ending domestic violence, Ten Men at a time

 Ten Men aims to shift harmful gender norms that contribute to a culture in which violence is tolerated.
-To this end, the RICADV recruits ten male community leaders annually who are asked to work within their spheres of influence by: 1) educating themselves and others about men’s role in ending domestic violence (DV) 2) bringing visibility to men engaged in DV prevention efforts through public awareness campaigns and communications strategies 3) mobilizing the community to find solutions for preventing DV.
+To this end, the Rhode Island Coalition Against Domestic Violence recruits ten male community leaders annually who are asked to work within their spheres of influence by: 1) educating themselves and others about men’s role in ending domestic violence (DV) 2) bringing visibility to men engaged in DV prevention efforts through public awareness campaigns and communications strategies 3) mobilizing the community to find solutions for preventing DV.
 Participants will learn about Ten Men’s program structure and communications strategies.

-Engaging the Community in the Solution: Building & Funding a DV Task Force with Impact
+Engaging the Community in the Solution: Building & Funding a Domestic Violence Task Force with Impact

 Presented by Carol Wick